anOrangeCat3/frontier-based-robot-exploration/README.md

 ## Agent - greedy policy

-## FrontierSACAgent - rl to train policy
+## FrontierSACAgent - use SAC to train policy